syed-waleed-ahmed/syed-waleed-ahmed/README.md

 ## ⚡ Fun Fact

-I design systems where **AI agents argue, critique each other, and converge on better answers** —
-basically turning chaos into intelligence 🤖🔥
+I design systems where **AI agents argue, critique each other, and converge on better answers**, basically turning chaos into intelligence 🤖🔥

 ---